dbrevesf/weather-catcher/README.md

 # weather-catcher

+App which makes a request on https://openweathermap.org and, through the user's location, it gets the current temperature.

 - before building/running this app, please, execute pod install in order to install the dependencies.
 - after installing the dependencies, open Xcode and open the WeatherCatcher.xcworkspace file and then you can build/run the project.
 - The OpenWeather APIKey must be put in the constant kOpenWeatherApiKey inside the Constants.m class.
 (WeatherCatcher>Supporting Files>Constants.m)